ngjunsiang/laymansguide-src/season12/issue154/issue154.md

 2. transparently interprets its machine code into its instruction set’s machine code (through a program called an **emulation layer**),
 3. executes the interpreted version, producing its intended effects, and returning any intended output back to the application.

-Depending on how different the two instruction sets are, the complexity of this task differs greatly.
-Not much point going into detail here, so instead I’ll briefly illustrate some instances of emulation in the wild.
+Depending on how different the two instruction sets are, the complexity of this task differs greatly, so there is not much point going into detail here.
+Instead I’ll briefly illustrate some instances of emulation in the wild.

 The two main instruction sets discussed here are x86-64 and ARM ([Issue 53](https://buttondown.email/laymansguide/archive/lmg-s5-issue-53-the-cpu-is-an-instruction-obeying/)).